HTML

 style (attribute)

-The style global HTML attribute applies inline CSS styling declarations to individual elements.
+The style global attribute contains CSS styling declarations to be applied to the element.

 Other